What is a Sitzmark? It's a depression made in the snow by a skier falling backwards!

 Arlberg Sports Haus and Der Sportsmann carry new kid-sized gear, Arlberg Sports Haus does seasonal rentals and used gear is available via Craigslist, the LWSC facebook Buy & Sell page, your neighbor and the LWSC Gear Swap.

-Registration Fees go towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team Head Coaches, Devo and Senior Coaches and a portion of the Youth Program Director's wages.
+Registration Fees go towards purchasing training materials, subsidizing Team Apparel costs, paying our Junior Nordic Team Head Coaches, Devo and Senior Coaches and a portion of the Ski Education Director's wages.

 Sitzmark Assistant Coaches are volunteers - be sure to let them know how much you appreciate them!